 - What kinds of personalization are needed?

-- Do you need A/B Testing and/or multi-variant testing?
+- Do you need A/B Testing?

 - How much flexibility do business users need to manage things like personalization without needing a technical resource?